Skip to content

 10:00am–1:00pm

-Girls Code is a monthly program that will introduce students in grades 6-9 to programming through fun and challenging activities.
-Each three hour session will feature mentors from the Faculty of Computer Science at Dalhousie, and cover computer science concepts, giving participants hands-on coding experience.
-Students will learn to program in scratch, python and program their own Raspberry Pi.
+Girls Code – in partnership with Dalhousie University’s Faculty of Computer Science (FCS) – is a ten month program that will introduce girls in grades 6-9 to programming through fun and challenging activities.
+Each three hour session will cover progressively advanced computer science concepts, and give participants hands-on coding experience.
+This year, they will be introduced to Artificial Intelligence while creating interactive games and programming robots.

 Girl Guides